Pantsoffski/The-Colour-Clock/readme.txt

 == Description ==

 What colour is it when you browse your website?
 Bring more colour into your website with this ever-changing background.
 It changes background color of your website with the passage of time (time as a hexadecimal value).
+Remember that it doesn't always look good with every theme, so test it with your theme first!

 == Installation ==